jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's our own fault.

 We gave the levers of power in our schools, hospitals, companies, and bureaucracies to the same managerial positions that were giving us unhappy lives as customers and workers.
 The people making the decisions aren't the ones with skin in the game of real-life.
-Now our society has to make impromptu plans to deal with this coronavirus pandemic.
+Evolution gives every life-form on Earth the freedom and the responsibility to find the most efficient way to life.
+Yet we don't have that today.
+Now our society has to make impromptu plans to deal with this coronavirus pandemic and whatever comes next.

 Should we really have expected better?